Witness A Tells Madlanga Commission of Bribery Attempts To Secure Bail for Murder Suspects

 He was not the only police officer at the premises.
 He noted that Shibiri even joked with Ndala that he didn’t say he was opening a police station at the premises.

-Witness A also told the commission that Ndlala outlined a plan to secure Tau’s release.
-The first option was through payment for bail, but if that failed, he would escape from prison.
+Witness A testified that Ndlala outlined a plan to secure Tau’s release.
+The first option was through bail payment, but if that failed, he would escape from prison.
 If that was unsuccessful, the next option was to eliminate the investigating officers in the matter.

 Read also